GNSS Advanced Training

 Evolution in GNSS technology includes the deployment of next-generation satellites with improved capabilities and the integration of augmentation systems for enhanced accuracy in challenging environments.
 Projections indicate continued expansion of GNSS applications across various sectors, including transportation, agriculture, telecommunications, and emergency services, with an estimated market value of over $320 billion by 2025.
 These advancements promise to further empower industries and individuals with reliable, high-precision positioning capabilities, driving innovation and economic growth.

-Overview of the GNSS Course
+Overview of the GNSS Advanced Course

 Global Positioning System (GPS) is analysed as the primary satellite navigation system.
 Additionally, they will explore other systems like Galileo, GLONASS and BeiDou.
-The students of GNSS System will focus on the different types of receivers, design considerations, and signal processing techniques to interpret satellite data accurately.
+The students of GNSS will focus on the different types of receivers, design considerations, and signal processing techniques to interpret satellite data accurately.
 This will be followed by the different augmentation systems (SBAS and GBAS) , as well as error sources when using the systems.
 Students will also make use of real case studies to interpret satellite data accurately.

 SEAC – Certificate of Completion